 Should your student wish to present his or her thesis work regionally or nationally, there are opportunities to do so through our discipline's professional organizations.
 Southern States Communication Association (SSCA) offers the Undergraduate Honors Conference each year; the deadline for submission is generally in early December for a late March/early April conference date.
-More information can be found at http://www.ssca.net/convention-information.
+More information can be found at the SSCA website.

 The National Communication Association (NCA) began holding its own Undergraduate Honors Conference in 2013; the submission deadline is in early January for a May conference date.
-More information can be found at http://www.natcom.org/UGConference/.
+More information can be found at NCA's website.